 - International Environment and Development Studies, Noragric

-Professor Hansen has a master's degree in Political Science from the University of Oslo, which includes credits from UC Berkeley.
-He also holds a master's degree in History from the University of Oslo.
-He has his PhD in International Relations from Aberystwyth University, which holds the oldest Department of International Relations in the world.
-He led Norway’s only Master's program in International Relations from its inception in 2009 to 2016, and from 2018 to 2024.
-He has been a Belfer Fellow at the John F Kennedy School of Government at Harvard University from 2016 to 2017 and was a Visiting Fellow at the Freeman Spogli Institute for International Studies at Stanford University from 2024-2025.
-He is also a Senior Associate Fellow at the Royal United Services Institute.
+At NMBU, He led Norway’s only Master’s program in International Relations from its inception in 2009 to 2016, and again from 2018 to 2024.
+He was a Belfer Fellow at the John F. Kennedy School of Government at Harvard University from 2016 to 2017 and a Visiting Fellow at the Freeman Spogli Institute for International Studies at Stanford University from 2024 to 2025.
+Hansen is currently also a Senior Associate Fellow at the Royal United Services Institute.

 Areas of Work